Get in touch

 • Why do none of the rivers in the south east have registered bathing water areas?

-Mary Parker asked about 1 year ago
+Mary Parker asked almost 2 years ago

 Wolvercote Mill Stream in our region was designated a bathing water in 2022.
 This is the second time this has ever happened for a UK river.